Best Pasta Carbonara (Without Cream!)

 - As quickly as you can, pour the eggs and parmesan mixture over the hot pasta in the pan.
 Also add a little more pasta cooking water.
 Briefly toss everything together so that the eggs `just` cook (without scrambling!).

-- Serve out a little of the pasta onto each dish.
+- Quickly serve out a little of the pasta onto each dish.
 Top with a little of the reserved bacon and parmesan and grind over a little more salt and pepper.
 Top this layer with more pasta and the rest of the bacon and parmesan.

 - Scatter with a little fresh parsley if using.
-Serve immediately by itself or with a simple green salad or green vegetables.
+Serve immediately by itself or with a simple green salad or green vegetables.a little chopped fresh parsley, simple green salad; OR, green vegetables

 Hi Helen